 The reality is being a Social Media Manager is hard and, depending on your employer or team dynamic, you might need to know more than just how to post on social media and reply to comments.
-Social Media Manager’s duties can range from being a photographer, videographer, Photoshop expert, Lightroom expert, Premiere Pro expert, data analyst, copywriter, or a customer service representative.
+Social Media Manager’s duties can range from being a photographer, videographer, Photoshop expert, Lightroom expert, Premiere Pro expert, data analyst, copywriter, or customer service representative.

-Larger companies sometimes have marketing teams that already have individuals suited to meet one or each of the needs above, but for smaller companies you’ll have to be a jack of all trades.
+Larger companies sometimes have marketing teams that already have individuals suited to meet one or each of the needs above, but for smaller companies, you’ll have to be a jack of all trades.
 A lot of different marketing positions are actually like this.
 I love to joke with people and say I know a little bit of everything and a whole lot of nothing.

 Why Use a Social Media Content Calendar?

 So, content calendars, right?
 I love working with them.
-It’s so easy to brainstorm, research, and analyze competitors and what they’re doing and using that information to build your strategy.
+It’s so easy to brainstorm, research, and analyze competitors and what they’re doing and use that information to build your strategy.
 You can map out exactly how much content you need and how much time you need to create it.
 It can range from a couple of weeks to months, whatever works best for your industry.
 Even if I might have minor changes through the month, I love planning month-long batches in case of emergencies or even when there’s time off in that month (social media is a 24/7 job, so time off is almost not a thing).

 It’s also less stressful scheduling creating content to a few days or weeks and then having a break for a few weeks to just engage with your audience.
-Creating every day is the fastest track to burn out.
+Creating every day is the fastest track to burnout.

 I also create my content calendar templates with a section to analyze my own stats.
 It helps see what the audience is really engaging with and what they aren’t.
-It’s makes it so much easier to plan future content.
+It makes it so much easier to plan future content.

-I’ve providing a little freebie: a content calendar template and a brainstorming sheet.
+I’ve provided a little freebie: a content calendar template and a brainstorming sheet.
 These are catered to Instagram, but if you’d like to receive a free template for any other platform (Twitter, Facebook, LinkedIn, website, etc.), reach out to me!